Student Teaching/Field Experiences Frequently Asked Questions

 - Majors for which the semester hour requirement is more than 42 hours: Candidates must have grade point averages in their major of at least 2.75 (cumulative and in-residence) and no grade lower than a C in all required courses completed.
 They must also have completed a minimum of 48 semester credit hours (including 18 advanced).

-- Candidates must have completed all required advanced pedagogy and professional responsibilities courses (ED 4321, ED 4322, EPSY 3311, KIN 3357 for all-level physical education) and RDG 4320 with grade point averages of at least 2.75 (cumulative and in residence) and no grade lower than a C. Candidates seeking additional certification areas must meet the same requirements as listed above.
+- Candidates must have completed all required advanced pedagogy and professional responsibilities courses (RDG 4320, ED 4321, ED 4322, EPSY 3303, EPSY 3314) with grade point averages of at least 2.75 (cumulative and in residence) and no grade lower than a C. Candidates seeking additional certification areas must meet the same requirements as listed above.

 Note: Candidates should consult their degree plans for reference to required courses in their major and minor.
 Any deficiencies or requirements listed below must be corrected and/or completed:

-- By the end of the second summer term for fall clinical teaching - or -
+- By the end of the second summer term for fall student teaching - or -

-- By the end of the fall semester for spring clinical teaching.
+- By the end of the fall semester for spring student teaching.

 How and when do I apply for the Education Preparation Program?